wolfSSL/wolfssl/zephyr/README.md

 ### Modify your project's west manifest

-Add wolfssl as a project:
+Add wolfssl as a project to your west.yml:
 ```
 manifest:
   remotes: